 Studies suggest omega-3s can improve joint symptoms such as pain and stiffness from rheumatoid arthritis.
 Additionally, a diet high in omega-3s may also boost the effectiveness of anti-inflammatory drugs.

 Omega-3 fatty acids may help to calm mood disorders and improve the effectiveness of antidepressants.
 However, results of studies have been mixed so far.
 Countries with higher levels of omega-3s in the typical diet have lower levels of depression, although more studies are needed.

 Studies suggest omega-3 supplements may improve the symptoms of attention deficit hyperactivity disorder (ADHD).
 The evidence isn't conclusive and a dietary supplement can't offer a cure-all for ADHD.
 Nevertheless, omega-3s may provide some added benefits to traditional treatment.
 We do know omega-3 fatty acids are important in brain development and function.

 Omega-3 and Dementia

-The jury is still out, but there's some evidence that omega-3s may protect against dementia and improve mental function.
+There is preliminary evidence to suggest that omega-3s may protect against dementia and improve mental function.
 In one study, older people with a diet high in omega-3 fatty acids had a lower risk of developing Alzheimer's disease.
-More research is necessary to confirm the link.
+More research is necessary to confirm the association.

 Omega-3 and Cancer

-Omega-3s may help reduce the risk of colon cancer, breast cancer, and advanced prostate cancer, but more research is needed.
-The American Cancer Society recommends a diet that includes fish, but the organization stops short of endorsing omega-3 supplements for cancer prevention.
+More research is needed to determine whether or not omega-3s could help reduce the risk of colon cancer, breast cancer, and advanced prostate cancer.
+The American Cancer Society recommends a diet that includes fish, but the organization does not endorse omega-3 supplements for cancer prevention.